Tommy Widdrington: Salisbury City

 Widdrington joined Salisbury City in February 2005.
 His capture from Port Vale was an integral part of the club's development under manager Nick Holmes, helping the club to the highest point in its history.
 Over time his role became that of a coach, rather than a player.

 On 8 September 2007, Widdrington was involved in a touchline incident with Rushden & Diamonds boss Garry Hill.
 The pair began arguing and Hill headbutted Widdrington, breaking his nose.
 Both men received fines from their clubs and Hill was also given a ten match touchline ban and a fine of £1,500.
 Later that year Widdrington was suspended by the club pending an 'internal disciplinary inquiry', but was soon allowed to return to work, with a statement being released saying: "No charges have been brought against Tommy and everyone at the club looks forward to working with him towards continued success."
 The following year Rushden banned him from Nene Park in the return fixture, despite no authorisation from The Football Association for the action.

 He took over as manager in July 2009 after Nick Holmes took the role of general manager.
 He won the Conference National Manager of the Month award in April 2010.
-However he left the club after they were expelled from the Conference National due to them entering administration.
+However, he left the club after they were expelled from the Conference National due to them entering administration.

 Southend United & Hemel Hempstead Town

 In July 2010, Widdrington was named assistant to new Southend United manager Paul Sturrock.
 His employment was terminated on 15 December 2010 as Sturrock needed "a fresh impetus".
-The club promoted from within in appointing Graham Coughlan as his replacement.
+The club promoted from within by appointing Graham Coughlan as his replacement.

 In October 2011, Widdrington was appointed as manager of struggling Southern League side Hemel Hempstead Town.
 His stay was short, as he found employment at a club in a higher league mid-way through the season.